Crocodile (Black Mirror): Analysis

 Some critics drew connections between the title and the idiom "crocodile tears", which refers to insincere expressions of sorrow.
 Rosie Fletcher of Digital Spy commented that Mia is seen crying in the episode, and initially seems much more emotional than Rob about the car crash death, but Fletcher says that she becomes "a completely ruthless and cold killer".
 Zack Handlen, a reviewer for The A.V.
 Club, saw an ambiguity over whether Mia's grief was insincere, suggesting that it could be "all for show" or because "no matter how awful she feels, she keeps pushing forward".
 Hudson compared her "pseudo-sympathetic tears" to a line from Shakespeare's Hamlet that a person can "smile and smile and smile and be a villain".
-Jason Koebler of Vice noted that Mia does not read the End-User License Agreement (EULA) for the Recaller, and suggests that Shazia is lying about the "legal requirement" to use the Recaller, as she previously implied Mia could opt out.
-Thus, Mia reading the EULA could have allowed her to decline, and the later murders would not have happened.

 Kevin P. Sullivan of Entertainment Weekly saw the technology in the episode as "the means to another end and a different message entirely", though Hudson wrote that it was "hard to identify a takeaway".
 Some questions were raised by the Recaller.
 Hudson said it was "an obvious proxy for the increasingly invasive ways our lives are surveilled, from cameras to face-recognition to data theft".
 Handlen viewed that the episode asks: "Is it ethical to force people to reveal their memories?
 Is it just another form of police questioning, or something more sinister?"
 Alissa Wilkinson of Vox found it "frightening" that "memories are not just unreliable, but suggestible".
 In the episode, one person's memory is seen to change when Shazia tells the person what colour a woman's jacket was.
 Wilkinson thought that this could be misused by a malicious employee in the justice system.

 In January 2018, Toyota announced its self-driving delivery vehicle, the e-Palette.
 One of their partnerships was with Pizza Hut, to create a self-driving pizza delivery truck.
 This led to comparisons to the truck with the same function in "Crocodile".
 The official Twitter account for Black Mirror replied to the announcement with "We know how this goes."